 Do tickets need to be closed within the day to count?
 If so, what if the problem is a bit more complex and needs to take two business days to address rather than one?

-Make your FCR expectations clear when it comes to the time, method of outreach, and number of people involved for clear record-keeping.
+Make your FCR expectations clear regarding the time, method of outreach, and number of people involved for clear record-keeping.